 National: For use between regions within Canada (e.g.: Vancouver to Halifax).

 To obtain information on pricing*:

-Table 4 lists the acceptable proofs of payment for the Parcel Services Shipping within Canada.
+Acceptable proofs of payment and methods of payment for consumers and Solutions for small business customers using Parcel Services Shipping within Canada.
 Some restrictions or conditions may apply.

 For more information, see Paying For Your Mailing.

 Delivery Standards at a Glance

 Delivery standards are the number of business days Canada Post is committed to delivering an item, although delivery can take place earlier.
 On-Time Delivery standards are guaranteed for certain services.
 An overview of the Parcel Services Shipping within Canada delivery standards is as follows:

 Priority service is not available from/to Air Stage offices.
 On-Time Delivery Guarantee for Xpresspost, Expedited Parcel and Flat rate box is not available from/to Air Stage offices.

 Delivery standards are measured from the next business day after deposit to the first delivery attempt; a one-day standard means delivery on the next business day.
 For all services, holiday and weekend deposits are considered as being deposited on the following business day.
 Items deposited after the last collection time specified on the street letter box or after the post office cut-off time are considered as being deposited on the next business day.
 Delivery standards are subject to change without notice.